itom-project/itom/docs/userDoc/source/04_itom_gui/propertyDialog.rst

 You can test your inserted command using the test button, where a demo code snippet is called.
 If this test passes, a valid command is given.

+One major parameter of many code formatting packages is the maximum desired line length.
+Usually, the formatter tries to wrap code longer than this maximum.
+It is recommended to set this value to the same value that is also set to optionally display a vertical line or different background color in the itom editor (see :ref:`gui-prop-script-editors`) as well as the maximum line length used in the :ref:`code checker <gui-prop-py-code-checkers>`.

 .. _gui-prop-py-styles: